-- There are two types of vertices at the rhombic dodecahedron: 8 vertices belong to the initial cube; the other 6 are mirror images of the cube's center under reflection in the faces. - The rhombic dodecahedron is the intersection of 3 quadratic prisms with pairwise orthogonal axes (see Fig. 5). - The rhombic dodecahedron is the intersection of hexagonal prisms with axes in direction of the cube-diagonals.
-There are chains of 6 adjacent faces (note shaded rhombs in Fig. 6) which are located on the same hexagonal prism. - The side and back walls of a honey comb belong to a rhombic dodecahedron. - Each dihedral angle makes 120°, and there is an in-sphere (contacting all edges of the initial cube). - The rhombic dodecahedron is dual to the cuboctahedron. - The rhombic dodecahedron is a space-filling polyhedron.
+- The rhombic dodecahedron is the intersection of hexagonal prisms with axes placed on cube-diagonals.
+There are chains of 6 adjacent faces (note shaded rhombs in Fig. 8) which are located on the same hexagonal prism. - The side and back walls of a honey comb belong to a rhombic dodecahedron.

+- Each dihedral angle makes 120°, and there is an in-sphere (contacting all edges of the initial cube). - The rhombic dodecahedron4 is dual to the cuboctahedron. - The rhombic dodecahedron is a space-filling polyhedron.
 This can be figured out by starting with a '3D-chessboard' built from cubes.
 Then the 'white' cubes can be partitioned into 6 quadratic pyramides.
 Each can be added to the adjacent 'black' cube thus enlarging it to a rhombic dodecahedron.